Graduate Degree Type

 Conclusion: Expanding the margins where higher doses are directed is not beneficial in sparing multiple at risk organs in external beam radiation therapy treatments for prostate cancer.

 Kendra, Caroline, "Using Space OAR to Spare Multiple At-Risk Organs in Prostate RT" (2020).
-Masters Projects.
+Culminating Experience Projects.
 9.